shabble/mouseterm/README.txt

 No configuration is necessary, just open the `.dmg` file, run `Install`, and restart Terminal.app.
 To uninstall, simply run `Uninstall` from the `.dmg`.
-No configuration is necessary, just install SIMBL and move

 [1]: http://www.culater.net/software/SIMBL/SIMBL.php
 [2]: http://www.apple.com/macosx/technology/unix.html